 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

 No matter which way you vote this November, we can all get behind getting free stuff from restaurants and other companies.
 Businesses are drawing awareness to the 2022 midterm elections and are offering Election Day freebies.
+With all the deals, it’s like a food holiday/early Black Friday mashup.

 We’ve identified several high-profile offers hitting Nov.
 8, and we’re watching for even more based on what we’ve seen during previous Election Days.